MarcoVela/goexcel/README.md

-﻿# excel for golang
+﻿# GoExcel

-read and write excel files in golang.
+Manipulate excel files using all the features of golang

-go语言读写excel文件.
+Fork from [github.com/maxim-morozenko/excel]

 # dependency